joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

   Features:
   - Make sure not to use any `iomanip` features (especially for rounding).
-  - Only use an if-else or switch statement for validating user input. __DO NOT__ use it for rounding.
+  - __DO NOT__ use an if-else or switch statement for rounding.
+However, you may use it for user validation.
-  - Scan for an integer type, NOT a decimal value!
+  - Scan for an integer type, __NOT__ a decimal value!
+  -
-  - Allow the user to input three numbers to round.
-This can be done by either three prompts or one line.
+  - Allow the user to input three decimal numbers to round.
+The user must be prompted per number.
   - If the user enters in a value that isn't a floating-type, tell them their input is wrong.

 NOTE: For this exercise, refrain from using topics covered in later chapters (or outside class).
 Stick with Chapters 1 through 4 material.